 In Canada, we have long-term agreements with our main steel suppliers for our welded pipe operations with prices referenced to market levels in U.S. dollars (i.e., CRU HRC index).
 These main suppliers are: ArcelorMittal Dofasco, which has steel coil manufacturing facilities in Hamilton, Ontario, and Essar Steel Algoma ("Essar"), which has steel coil manufacturing facilities in Sault Ste.
 Marie, Ontario.
-In the case of Essar the contract expired in March 2015 and we have agreed to continue buying from them on a spot basis during 2015.
+In the case of Essar, the contract expired in March 2015 and since then we buy from Essar on a spot basis.

-We also purchase steel coils and plates for our welded pipe operations in South America (Colombia, Brazil and Argentina) principally from Usiminas and ArcelorMittal in Brazil, from Siderar S.A.I.C., or Siderar, a subsidiary of Ternium S.A. in Argentina and from Ternium's facilities in Mexico.
+We also purchase steel coils and plates for our welded pipe operations in South America (Colombia, Brazil and Argentina) principally from Usiminas and ArcelorMittal in Brazil, from Siderar S.A.I.C., or Siderar, a subsidiary of Ternium S.A. in Argentina, and from Ternium's facilities in Mexico.
 In addition, in Brazil we also source plates and coils from international suppliers when not produced domestically.